 Enjoy a cold one from California and beyond at the Festival Beer Garden:

-- Bright and Refreshing Beer Flight — The Dudes’ Brewing Company Los Dudes Cerveza; Lost Coast Brewery, Watermelon Wheat, Eureka; 2 Towns Ciderhouse, Outcider, Unfiltered Hard Apple Cider; Brewery Ommegang, Hennepin, Farmhouse Saison
+- Bright and Refreshing Beer Flight — The Dudes’ Brewing Company Los Dudes Cerveza; Lost Coast Brewery, Watermelon Wheat, Eureka; 2 Towns Ciderhouse, Outcider, Unfiltered Hard Apple Cider and Brewery Ommegang, Hennepin, Farmhouse Saison

 - Slow-roasted bratwurst on pretzel bun

-- House-made beer marshmallows covered in chocolate with Karl Strauss stout, pretzels and caramel ( 21+)*
+- House-made beer marshmallows covered in chocolate with Karl Strauss stout, pretzels and caramel (for froggies 21 and over)*

-- Orange Vanilla Coca-Cola (also found at some drink carts only during festival)
+- Orange Vanilla Coca-Cola (also found at some drink carts only during the festival)

-The Paradise Garden Grill restaurant in this area features a special Food & Wine menu during the festival.
-As you enjoy your cold brew, you can feast on mouth-watering dishes (smaller portions of some dishes are on the Sip and Savor Pass)::
+The Paradise Garden Grill restaurant in this area features a special Food and Wine menu during the festival.
+As you enjoy your cold brew, you can feast on mouth-watering dishes (smaller portions of some dishes are on the Sip and Savor Pass) including: